radeklat/todoist-habitica-sync/README.md

 # Resetting sync cache

 Sometimes certain changes require to reset the sync cache.
 The cache  holds state information only to allow recovery after an unexpected termination of the program.
-So it is not needed in between restarts and can be safely remove.
+So it is not needed in between restarts and can be safely removed.

 To reset the cache:
 1. Stop the application.